Travelling to Nepal from India

 5. Traditions and festivals

-I’ll probably overexaggerate when I see there are 360 festivals a year in Nepal, but it certainly felt that way!
-I arrived just before Tihar (Diwali) and I loved all the dance, music and traditions that came with it.
-The 5-day festival consists of different celebrations and are dedicated to for example the crow, the dog, the cow, the goddess Lakshmi and brothers and sisters.
-It is very much a festival of light and you’ll see candles burning everywhere, as well as colourful patterns on the floor.
+I’ll probably over exaggerate when I say there are 360 festivals a year in Nepal, but it certainly felt that way!
+I arrived just before Tihar (Diwali), and I loved all the dance, music and traditions that came with it.
+The 5-day festival consists of different celebrations and are dedicated to the crow, dog, cow, goddess Lakshmi, brothers, and sisters.
+It is very much a festival of light, and you’ll see candles burning everywhere, as well as colourful patterns on the floor.
 They welcome the goddess Lakshmi into their home for wealth and fortune.
 And children go from house to house asking for gifts and singing songs (deusi).
 You will see lights and marigold everywhere and if you’re lucky, try to celebrate the festivals with locals.

-Kathmandu is the capital of Nepal and here you can enjoy the hustle and bustle of the city.
+Kathmandu is Nepal’s capital, and here you can enjoy the hustle and bustle of the city.
 Visit the Budha Stupa, which is one of the biggest in Asia.
-It was badly damaged during the 2015 earthquake but rebuild and a must-see when you visit Kathmandu.
+It was badly damaged during the 2015 earthquake but rebuilt and a must-see when you visit Kathmandu.

-There are many more things on Nepal I fell in love with!
-Like the amazing food, the shape of the Nepali flag, and the fact that they have a completely different calendar then we do.
+There are many more things in Nepal I fell in love with!
+Like the amazing food, the Nepali flag’s shape, and the fact that they have a completely different calendar then we do.
 Nepal is simply fascinating!
 It has many layers that only multiple visits can unravel.
-I for sure, cannot wait to be back!
+I, for sure, cannot wait to be back!

 Disclaimer: To be fully transparent, please note that this blog post contains affiliate links and some purchases made through such links might result in a small commission for me (at no extra cost for you).
 Not all links are affiliate links as I want to share knowledge and tips with my readers, and this blog is not aimed to make a ton of money!
 However, every little helps, of course, to fund future travels.